ABOUT THE AUTHOR

 The Vokari came, not from space, but through scores of interdimensional portals, both in space and on Earth itself.
 Their attack was swift, strong, and merciless.
 We fought back hard, with every weapon at our disposal.
 Their ships, troops, and portals were nuked, just as they hit us with singularity missiles, dark matter bombs, and other advanced weaponry.
 In those seven days, Earth was decimated.

-The portals became morphed and perverted, each one leading to a dimension more sinister than the last.
+The portals became morphed and perverted, each one leading to a dimension, or planet, more sinister than the last.
 Gravitational disturbances caused huge swathes of land to be torn from the ground, floating hundreds of feet in the air, resembling upside down mountains.
 The Vokari tried to leave, but many of their ships and forces were lost, destroyed by whatever lied at the other end of those changed portals.
 They were trapped here, with us.

 In five years the portals closed.
 We don’t know why, or how, but everything that came through was cut off from their realms.
 Some had no direction, opting to follow their last commands, or acting as they normally would with no oversight.
 Others adapted, over twenty five years, forging their own paths.
 Powerful entities began carving out small fiefdoms, enslaving lesser beings into forced servitude and worship.